1. Why make a disclosure to the IRD?

 You should enter a plea at the time when you have enough information to be able to assess properly what the nature of the charges is and a good idea of the factual allegations on which the IRD relies.
 In most cases, if initial disclosure has been given by the prosecutor, the Court will expect that a person be in a position to enter a plea at their second appearance.
 Sometimes you may not have all of the information you feel you need but the Court may insist that a plea be entered.
 If you have the slightest doubt about what you should do, enter a plea of not guilty, which you can later change if necessary.
 If you are going to plead guilty, there is a sentencing benefit in your having pleaded guilty at the earliest possible opportunity.

 40. Can I change my plea?

-If you plead not guilty you are able to change your plea to guilty at any time, even after the trial has started.
-If you have pleaded guilty you can only change your plea to not guilty in very limited circumstance and with the leave of the Court.
+If you plead not guilty you are able to change your plea to guilty at any time, even after the trial has started (but before it has concluded).
+If you have pleaded guilty, you can only change your plea to not guilty in very limited circumstance and with the leave of the Court.

 41. Should I elect a jury trial or Judge alone?

 The right to make this election is not available in all prosecutions but, if it is, you will generally be expected to make the election at the time you enter a plea.
 More serious tax evasion charges carry the right to elect a jury trial.
 If you are able to elect, you should discuss this carefully with your lawyer because it will have a very important effect on the way your trial proceeds.
 In a jury trial it is the jury which decides the facts of the case.
 If the trial is before a Judge alone, that Judge decides matters of fact and law.
 There are no hard and fast rules about the choice.
 Some juries are hard on defendants who evade taxes – taking the view that “if I pay mine you should pay yours”.
 Others can be persuaded that a defendant did not behave deliberately or dishonestly if they think the IRD has been heavy-handed.